ASMPT Ltd Reports Strong Q3 Growth Amid Challenges - TipRanks.com

 ASMPT provided optimistic guidance for Q4 2025, expecting revenue to range between USD 470 million and USD 530 million, representing a 6.8% increase quarter-on-quarter and a 14.3% rise year-on-year at the midpoint.
 The company anticipates continued demand in both SEMI and SMT segments, supported by their leadership in Thermo-Compression Bonding technology.

-In summary, ASM Pacific Technology’s earnings call highlighted strong revenue growth and AI momentum, despite challenges in the SEMI segment and increased operating expenses.
+In summary, ASMPT’s earnings call highlighted strong revenue growth and AI momentum, despite challenges in the SEMI segment and increased operating expenses.
 The company’s forward-looking guidance remains positive, with expectations of continued growth in Q4 2025.